caseylmanus/caseylmanus.github.io/_posts/2014-12-12-Angular-Notes.md

 Diving In Head First
 ----
 So I started with the AngularJS documentation, and I reviewed mutiple tutorials and videos.
 I still just didn't get it.
 I finally found a [course](http://campus.codeschool.com/courses/shaping-up-with-angular-js) at CodeSchool that really got me started.
 I highly recommend you to take this course, it should only take a couple of hours.
 I also found a great
-[blog post](http://teropa.info/blog/2014/10/24/how-ive-improved-my-angular-apps-by-banning-ng-controller.html) that discusses how eliminating ng-controller from your app, this really clicked for me and got me where I wanted to go.
+[blog post](http://teropa.info/blog/2014/10/24/how-ive-improved-my-angular-apps-by-banning-ng-controller.html) that discusses eliminating ng-controller from your app, this really clicked for me and got me where I wanted to go.

 AngularJS AH-HA Moment
 -----